Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 <Alert severity="info">
    You can download a [reference Cubie model](../../../assets/avatar/dynamic-heads/creating-dynamic-heads/reference-files/Cubie-Complete.fbx) with a completed rig with 30+ facial bones added and skinned.
 You can use this for a reference for unique bone placements not covered in this guide, such as cheeks, lips, and jaws.

-   See [Using heads in Studio](../../../art/avatar/facial-animation/using-heads-in-studio.md) for download links of more complex characters.
+   See [Using Heads in Studio](../../../art/avatar/facial-animation/using-heads-in-studio.md) for download links of more complex characters.
 </Alert>

 #### Adding Face Bones